ghc-proposals/ghc-proposals/proposals/0000-record-set-field.rst

 the selector pointing to the first component, and a new value of type ``Double`` we can produce ``(Double, Bool)``.
 The design space for type-changing updates is large, and almost certainly requires an additional type class.
-In contrast, the design space for type-preserving updates is small and it can be easily incorporated into the existing type class.
+In contrast, the design space for type-preserving updates is small and it can be easily incorporated into the existing design.
 The addition of type-preserving updates in no way constrains the design space for future type-changing updates, but is useful in its own right.